seL4/sel4-tutorials/tutorials/threads/threads.md

 #### Domain scheduling

-In order to provide confidentiality seL4 provides a top-level hierarchical scheduler which provides static, cyclical scheduling of scheduling partitions known as domains.
-Domains are statically configured at compile time with a cyclic schedule, and are non-preemptible resulting in completely deterministic scheduling of domains.
+For systems with strict confidentiality requirements, seL4 provides an optional top-level hierarchical scheduler with provides static, cyclical scheduling of scheduling partitions known as domains.
+Domains and domain schedules can be configured using the `seL4_DomainSet` capability, and are non-preemptible resulting in completely deterministic scheduling of domains.
+By default, only domain 0 runs and threads start in the domain they were retyped in.

-Threads can be assigned to domains, and threads are only scheduled when their domain is active.
-Cross-domain IPC is delayed until a domain switch, and seL4_Yield between domains is not possible.
+Threads can also be manually assigned to domains.
+Threads are only scheduled when their domain is active.
+Cross-domain IPC is delayed until a domain switch, and `seL4_Yield` between domains has no effect.
 When there are no threads to run while a domain is scheduled, a domain-specific idle thread will run until a switch occurs.

 Assigning a thread to a domain requires access to the `seL4_DomainSet` capability.
 This allows a thread to be added to any domain.

 ```c
 /* Set thread's domain */
 seL4_Error seL4_DomainSet_Set(seL4_DomainSet _service, seL4_Uint8 domain, seL4_TCB thread);
 ```

+See the [seL4 manual](https://sel4.systems/Info/Docs/seL4-manual-latest.pdf) for information
+on how to set up domain schedules.

 ### Thread Attributes